 - Having decided upon the position of the boiler and type of flue, prepare the wall as described in Section 9.
-Ensure that the flue terminal position complies with the necessary clearances - Make the water connections as described in Section 5.
+Ensure that the flue terminal position complies with the necessary clearances. - Make the water connections as described in Section 5.
 If access will be restricted, make any connections to the boiler before placing it in its final position.
-Refer to Section 7 for information regarding sealed systems.
+Refer to Section 7 if the boiler is to be used on a sealed system.